 Blocking of GSTR-1 for non filing of GSTR-3B

 GSTR-1 filing facility will be blocked if a registered taxpayer has not got submitted its filed GSTR-3B for the previous two return periods.
 While businesses file GSTR-1 of a particular month by the 11th day of the subsequent month.
 GSTR-3B, through which businesses pay taxes file in a stagger manner between the 20th-24th day of the succeeding month.

 Also Read: Benefits Of Filing GST Returns On Time

 So, if the taxpayer has not filed GSTR-3B for period say, November, 2021 and December, 2021.
 Then he will be restricted from filing of return from 1st January, 2022.

 GST officers can visit premises without issuing prior show-cause notice

-Another anti tax evasion change is that the goods and services tax law has also been amended to allow GST officers to visit premises to recover tax dues without any prior show-cause notice, in cases where taxes paid in GSTR-3B is lower based on suppressed sales volume, as compared to supply details given in GSTR-1.
-This move would help curb the menace of fake billing whereby sellers would show higher sales in GSTR-1 to enable purchasers to claim input tax credit (ITC), but report suppressed sales in GSTR-3B to lower goods and services tax liability.
+Another anti tax evasion change is that the goods and services tax law amend to allow GST officers to visit premises.
+This is in order to recover tax dues without any prior show-cause notice.
+In cases where taxes paid in GSTR-3B is lower based on suppressed sales volume, as compare to supply details given in GSTR-1.
+This move would help curb the menace of fake billing whereby sellers would show higher sales in GSTR-1 to enable purchasers to claim input tax credit (ITC).
+But report suppressed sales in GSTR-3B to lower goods and services tax liability.